BrookJeynes/BrookJeynes/README.md

   <h1>About me</h1>
 </div>

-- I'm in my second year at QUT studying computer science studying computer science
+- I'm studying computer science at QUT

 - I’m currently working at SSW as a Software developer